Rahim Moore: College career

-As a freshman in 2008, Moore started all 12 games for the Bruins at free safety.
+As a freshman at the University of California, Los Angeles, in 2008, Moore started all 12 games for the Bruins at free safety.
 He finished the season with 60 tackles and three interceptions and was on Rivals.com All-Pac-10 Freshman team.

 As a sophomore in 2009, Moore led the nation in interceptions with 10, with the last one at the EagleBank Bowl game.
 His interception helped the Bruins to a 30–21 victory over the Temple Owls on December 29, 2009.
 Moore was named to the 2009 All Pac-10 first team along with four other UCLA teammates on December 7.
 Moore was also named to several All-American teams following the 2009 season.

 As a junior, Moore recorded his first interception of the 2010 season against then-No. 23 Houston and helped his team to a 31–13 victory.
 A week later, Moore's 8 tackles (7 solos) contributed to UCLA's upset of then-No. 7 Texas Longhorns in Austin, Texas; there was a stadium-record crowd.